therealmko/Domoticz_Wifi_presence_checker/README.md

 ###SETUP
 * Disclaimer
-  - I have this script running for a couple of weeks already with issues.
+  - I have this script running for a couple of weeks already without issues.
 That being said I cannot guarentee that it will work in other situations and setups.
 Please take that into account when attempting to use this.

 * Pre-requisits
   - This scripts assumes you have a SNMP capable [dd-wrt router](http://dd-wrt.com/).
 It's tested with various dd-wrt versions on various routers.